Elementary Education (K-5 AST) TTP

 The 2+2 program in Elementary Education is offered in partnership with Tennessee Technological University.
 It allows students pursuing a bachelor's degree to complete the first 60 credit hours at their local community in the form of an AST degree.
 Those students then transfer to TTU, completing the remaining 60 credit hours with TTU faculty who teach out of the Chattanooga State campus.

-The convenient 2+2 program in Elementary Education is offered in partnership with Tennessee Technological University.
-Students can continue on with the final two years of teacher preparation locally with Tennessee Tech instructors at the Center for Education and Human Services (formerly the East Campus).
+The program is cohort-based beginning each fall semester.
+Coursework schedules are pre-determined for each site and scheduled as daytime and full-time for each term.
 The end result is an Associate of Science in Teaching (A.S.T.) and a Bachelor's Degree in K-5 Education that leads to becoming a fully licensed teacher.

 Careers in elementary education include classroom teacher, reading specialist, subject area specialist, home-bound tutor, teaching assistant, and camp director.